bee-san/awesome-hawaiian-language/README.md

 # awesome-hawaiian-language
 Aloha!
 This is just to keep track of language resources :)

+This repo contains every Hawaiian dictionary in CSV format, with links to many other cool things.

 * 🐝 emoji are resources I created or contributed to.
 * ❤️ means I love this resource